gbtitus/chapel/runtime/src/comm/ofi/MCM-Conformance.md

 along with the fact that the default completion for a transaction with load semantics (regular GET or fetching atomic) is delivery-complete, gives us the tools to force visibility when we need it.
-To force regular PUTs or native non-fetching AMOs on a given endpoint to be visible we can do a GET on the same endpoint.
+To force regular PUTs or native non-fetching atomics on a given endpoint to be visible we can do a GET on the same endpoint.
 When the completion of the GET is reported, all previous RMA and atomic effects must be visible.
 Similarly, to force AM-mediated non-fetching atomic operations